tpetricek/TomaspNet.Website/source/blog/2016/philopl-questions.md

 disciplines work differently.

-Perhaps more importantly, did we choose the above evaluation criteria because we think that this is what good science should be, or did we choose them just because they are _easy to asses_?
+Perhaps more importantly, did we choose the above evaluation criteria because we think that this is what good science should be, or did we choose them just because they are _easy to assess_?
 Asking whether a programming language is more intuitive or easier to use is not "scientific" - but is that just because our field (somehow) converged on demarcation criteria that exclude such questions?